 Develop problem-solving abilities for a variety of real-life situations.

-Create a positive and supportive learning environment to reduce maths anxiety.
+Create a positive and supportive learning environment to promote confidence in the subject.

 Implementation